praagyajoshi/WVWalkthroughView/README.md

 # WVWalkthroughView

 A simple utility written in Objective C to help developers walk a user through their app.
-It allows a particular part of the screen be highlighted and the touch in the highlighted area to be optionally passed through.
+It allows a message to be dispalyed, a particular part of the screen to be (optionally) highlighted and the touch in the highlighted area to be (optionally) passed through.

-The first runs and walkthroughs, in my opinion, are one of the key most important ways to make a user feel comfortable with a new app.
+The first runs and walkthroughs, in my opinion, are one of the most important ways to make a user feel comfortable in a new app.

 ### Screenshots
 Use it however you like - highlighting a particular element, with a touch pointer or covering the whole screen.